wh-alice/mig_visualstudio/vs/code-quality/ca1408--do-not-use-autodual-classinterfacetype.md

 ---
-title: "CA1408: Do not use AutoDual ClassInterfaceType | testtitle" ms.custom: ""
+title: "CA1408: Do not use AutoDual ClassInterfaceType" ms.custom: ""
 ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"